VIN-y/MissChanger/STL_Config_Instructions/README.md

 * Add official support for the G2E.

+* Introducing the Lubedballs probe, as an alternative to the Nudge probe.
+Intended as an easier system to build.

 * Bug fixes and revamp software stack:

   * Deprecate `multi-fan` to re-enable the ability to control the part cooling fan with the GUIs.